-Florida State University College of Medicine Graduate Medical Education Policies and Procedures Revision Date February 2018 Date Reviewed by FSU GMEC: 2.22.18
+Florida State University College of Medicine Graduate Medical Education Policies and Procedures Revision Date: February 2018

+Date Reviewed by FSU GMEC: 2.13.20

-7.1 POLICY: QUALITY IMPROVEMENT
+7.1 POLICY: QUALITY IMPROVEMENT / PATIENT SAFETY

-The Accreditation Council for Graduate Medical Education Institutional Requirements requires that each sponsoring institution must ensure that residents/fellows have access to data to improve systems of care, reduce health care disparities, and improve patient outcomes; as well as opportunities to participate in quality improvement (QI) initiatives.
+The Accreditation Council for Graduate Medical Education Institutional Requirements requires that each sponsoring institution must ensure that residents/fellows have access to data to improve systems of care. reduce health care disparities, and improve patient outcomes; as well as opportunities to participate in quality improvement (QI) initiatives.
 The purpose of the hospital wide and/or clinical site quality improvement program is to assess and improve the quality and safety of patient care and service at hospitals/clinical sites conducting Graduate Medical Education.

 It is the policy of the Florida State University College of Medicine that all Graduate Medical Education (GME) Programs will be active participants in the quality improvement activities of the affiliated clinical institutions at which the program is based.
 Institutions and residency programs participating in GME must conduct formal quality improvement programs which not only review complications and deaths, but also address systems issues where modification may lead to improved patient care and outcomes.
-All residents/fellows must receive instruction in and must participate in appropriate components of the institution's quality improvement program.
+All incoming residents must complete the Institute for Healthcare Improvement independent study modules on quality improvement and patient safety.
+All residents/fellows must receive instruction in and must participate in appropriate components of the clinical institution's quality improvement program.
 Residents/Fellows must demonstrate the ability to investigate and evaluate their own care of patients, as well as the care provided by other healthcare workers.
 This should include the ability to review records and analyze care based on a careful assimilation and appraisal of scientific evidence, established standards of care, and institutional policies; recognizing systems issues that contribute to sub-optimal patient care; and, demonstrating the ability to continuously improve patient care based on constant self-evaluation and life-long learning.
 This will enable the trainee to incorporate attributes of life-long learning and prepare him/her to embark upon maintenance of certification activities.

 Each residency or fellowship program must have a process to ensure that quality improvement and patient safety are part of the daily educational structure of the residency.
-Including patient safety and quality improvement in the curriculum can be accomplished in many ways including morbidity and mortality conferences, morning reports, pre-operative conferences, participation in root-cause analyses, and many other methods.
+Including patient safety and quality improvement in the curriculum can be accomplished in many ways including morbidity and mortality conferences, morning reports, pre-operative conferences, participation in root-cause analyses, Grand Rounds, committee participation, online education modules, and many other methods.
 Education programs and resident involvement in patient safety and quality improvement must be carefully documented.